gaebor/SLAG/README.md

 ## Platforms
 In theory, SLAG can be implemented for any platform which can load and run a C Library.
 Of course, your Library have to compile for that particular platform (that's YOUR job).
-Although, it is very understandable to fulfil __one of the following Platform Requirements__:
+Although, it is very understandable to fulfill __one of the following Platform Requirements__:

 Input capability | Platform service | Output capability
 ---------------- | ---------------- | -----------------